 - All other applicants, in order of receipt of admissions materials.

-Starting in the 2017-18 school year, ICS charges additional fees for specialized educational services, including English as an Additional Language (EAL), occupational therapy, speech and language therapy, educational psychology assessment and the Transition Program.
-Need for services is determined by ICS and neither services nor fees are waivable.
-A fee schedule will be available in March 2017.
+Starting in the 2017-18 school year, ICS charges additional fees for specialized educational services, including occupational therapy, speech and language therapy, educational psychology assessments and the Transition Program.
+Need for services is determined by ICS and neither services nor fees may be waived.
+Visit the Tuition and Fees page for more information on the fees.

 ICS Addis can provide an appropriate education for most students, including non-native English speakers, students with mild to moderate learning disabilities and highly capable students.
 However, because of the limitations of the local professional support network, ICS is not able to serve the educational needs of those students with more serious mental, physical, emotional or learning disabilities.
 The campus is also not handicapped accessible.
 Admission is open to those students who are able to participate successfully in a mainstream class with some specialist support.
 In cases where ICS determines that it may have an appropriate educational program for a child, the school may require the parents to fund extra assistance beyond what is available in the classroom.